 Impact/outcomes: a snapshot of our success:

-CatZero began its work in December 2008 and in the last nine years has provided intensive support to almost 1,400 individuals as part of our many core programmes, with 59 per cent moving into sustainable education, employment or training.
+CatZero began its work in December 2008 and in its first nine years has provided intensive support to more than 2,000 individuals as part of our many core programmes, with 65 per cent moving into sustainable education, employment or training.

 CatZero has also worked with 400 individuals to help with issues such as transition from primary to secondary education, school attendance and GCSE exam preparation and attendance.